 This year marks the 17th anniversary of the powerful Human Rights Film Festival, which showcases pieces about human rights issues from political repression and disappearances to environmental destruction and HIV.
 You can catch all the screenings of these thought-provoking films at the USF Presentation Theater.

 The works come from all over the globe, and many from USF students and alumni themselves.

-The Warriors play seven home games this month at the Oracle Arena in Oakland, just across the bay from San Francisco.
-Watch them take on the Boston Celtics, Philadelphia 76ers, Orlando Magic, Milwaukee Bucks, Sacramento Kings, Memphis Grizzlies, or Houston Rockets.
+The Warriors play nine home games this month at the Chase Center in SF.
+Watch them take on teams such as the Boston Celtics, Indiana Pacers, and Charlotte Hornets.
 Every game is exciting with this NBA Championship team and its all-star players.

 Many of the San Francisco festivals in March that I've listed above last for only a few hours.
 If you plan to be around town for at least a few days, here are some additional recommendations for your stay.

 With this combo of the two best tours in San Francisco, you'll get to see all the top tourist attractions in the city at your own pace, and you'll get your round-trip ferry ride, admission ticket, and audio tour to the famous Alcatraz prison.

 The Hop On/Hop Off Bus Tour allows you to get on the route at any time during the three-day duration of your ticket and ride to any of the 20+ stops you choose, take your time exploring those sites, and hop back on again from there.
 This is a great option for visitors looking to see it all in a short amount of time.